iangfc/riccy/RicardianAugmentedMarkdown.md

 ## Tag-value Parameters
 A basic parameter is a line with
  + a star (bullet list item),
- + a single (program language style) tag word,
+ + a single (program language style) tag name,
  + an assignment symbol, which can be one of:
      + equals symbol = or,
      + a plus-equals symbol +=, and
  + whatever comes after that until end of line (or a comment symbol XXX unimplemented).

 The presence of = or += in a star bullet list is a trigger, and has to be formatted correctly with at least a space between the bullet and tag, and a space between the tag and the symbol.
-If there is no value, then the second space can be missing (and will be stripped anyway by canonicalisation).
+No spaces are needed after the symbol, and if there is no value, then then any spaces will be stripped anyway by canonicalisation.

-Params come in two forms.
-Fristly as a specific one line assignment using star bullet lists (and in 2 variants):
+Params come in two forms. _Firstly_ as a specific one line assignment using star bullet lists (and in 2 variants):

  * Tag = some value words, until eoln.
  + which bullets can be intermingled inside a list...
  * TAG_2 = can have some more value words.
- + The second form is the array form:
+ + The _second form_ is the array form:
  * Tag-3.array += Using += signals that this Tag-3 has an array or multivalue form,
  * Tag-3.array += which is useful for routing to URLs that are replicated.
  * Tag.4.singleton = You can mix += symbols, the first one counts.
  * Whitespace = you must have at least a space after the star bullet and before the symbol (after the symbol is optional because canonicalisation will trim an empty value back to the symbol

 The above shows all legal tags.
-Others include t.a.g
+Others include t.a.g with punctuation inside the word but not on the outside.

 The rules for tag naming are similar to programming languages:
  * Tags start with an alpha [a-zA-Z].